cachaucanes/Javascript-Products-App/README.md

 # Javascript-Products-App
-Aplicación básica en javascript, bootstrap 4 y html5, para el registro y lista de productos en memoria virtual.
+Basic application in javascript, bootstrap 4 and html5, for the registration and list of products in virtual memory.

 ## Live Demo
 You can visit the live version of the app here: